solder button

 RECOMMENDATION: Electrical Connections & Soldering Track Joiners.

 This tip is for those who don't like to solder.
 Unfortunately, I'm not going to be able to tell you what you want to hear.
-I have a basic rule: Every piece of track should be soldered to something; either another piece of track or preferrable a feeder.
+I have a basic rule: Every piece of track should be soldered to something; either another piece of track or preferable a feeder.
 Over time, joiners will fail to make good electrical contact.

 Should I solder my joiners?
 Apparently some people recommend that you solder every joiner for DCC.
 We are frequently asked about soldering all the joiners on a layout.
 I recommend that you don't.